FuelLabs/trading-agent-bot/README.md

-# volume-mining-bot
+# Volume Mining Bot

-This bot is used to mine volume on O2
+This bot is designed to generate trading volume on the O2 platform.

+## Overview

+The bot operates as follows:

+1. Every `order_pairs_interval_seconds`:
+   - Fetch the current price for the O2 market from Bitget.
+   - Calculate the buy price: `buy_price = bitget_price * (1 + price_adjustment_factor)`.
+   - Calculate the sell price: `sell_price = bitget_price * (1 - price_adjustment_factor)`.
+   - Place a buy order at the calculated buy price.
+   - Wait for `order_interval_seconds`.
+   - Place a sell order at the calculated sell price.

-## Submodule Setup
+## Setup

-This project uses the [o2-connector-ts](https://github.com/fuel-infrastructure/o2-connector-ts) library as a git submodule in `lib/o2-connector-ts`.
+This project uses the [o2-connector-ts](https://github.com/fuel-infrastructure/o2-connector-ts) library as a git submodule, located in `lib/o2-connector-ts`.

-After cloning this repository, initialize and update submodules:
+After cloning this repository, initialize and update the submodules:

 ```sh
 git submodule update --init --recursive
 ```

+Next, add a `config.yaml` file to the root directory.
+Use `config.example.yaml` as a template for your configuration.

-## Run Locally
+## Running Locally

-1. Install all dependencies (main project and submodule):
+1. Install all dependencies for both the main project and the submodule:

    ```sh
    pnpm run install:all